-So, a ‘friend' posed this struggle.
+So, a ‘friend' posted this struggle.

-She goes to the grocery store and loads her cart with bright red, fresh strawberries because she just knows that today will be the day that her teenage son actually wants a handful of strawberries afterschool instead of stopping on the way home from school for a bag of doritos.
-OR…she fills her shopping cart with a rainbow of brilliantly colored vegetables for the hearty and healthy salads they will be eating for several meals this week, only to find that they have a several showings scheduled and so end up grabbing pizza instead.
+She goes to the grocery store and loads her cart with bright red, fresh strawberries because she just knows that today will be the day that her teenage son actually wants a handful of strawberries afterschool instead of stopping on the way home from school for a bag of Doritos.
+OR…she fills her shopping cart with a rainbow of brilliantly colored vegetables for the hearty and healthy salads they will be eating for several meals this week, only to find that they have several showings scheduled and so end up grabbing pizza instead.

 As much as I do appreciate the benefits of compost and building my compost pile, I'd rather it be my strawberry caps and leaves that get composted and not the entire strawberry!
 Can I get an ‘AMEN'?

-I dont know if this fact will make my friend feel any better, but she is not alone.
+I don't know if this fact will make my friend feel any better, but she is not alone.
 Sadly, the average American family tosses 25% of their groceries into the trash…yikes!

 How to Keep Produce Fresh Longer